 - a.
 R-values are minimums.
-U-factors are maximums.
-When insulation is installed in a cavity which is less than the label or design thickness of the insulation the installed R-value of the insulation shall not be less than the R-value specified in the table.
-Insulation R-value layers can be added to meet the required R- - $\underline{\textbf{b.
-The fenestration } U\text{-factor column excludes skylights.}}$ - c.
-Basement and crawlspace insulation can be met through either R-15 continuous insulation or R-20 cavity insulation, either interior or exterior. - d.
-"4 ft" can be horizontal or vertical coverage including slab edge.
-"Edge and under" requires complete coverage.
-Up to 8 lineal feet of exposed slab edge may be insulated to R-10. - e.
+U-factors and SHGC are maximums.
+When insulation is installed in a cavity which is less than the label or design thickness of the insulation, the installed R-value of the insulation shall not be less than the R-value specified in the table. - b.
+The fenestration U-factor column excludes skylights.
+The SHGC column applies to all glazed fenestration.
+Exception: Skylights may be excluded from glazed fenestration SHGC requirements in climate zones 1 through 3 where the SHGC for such skylights does not exceed 0.30. - c.
+"15/19" means R-15 continuous insulation on the interior or exterior of the home or R-19 cavity insulation at the interior of the basement wall.
+"15/19" shall be permitted to be met with R-13 cavity insulation on the interior of the basement wall plus R-5 continuous insulation on the interior or exterior of the home. - d.
+R-5 shall be added to the required slab edge R-values for heated slabs. - e.
 Or insulation sufficient to fill the framing cavity. - f.
-The first value is cavity insulation, the second value is continuous insulation, so "13+10" means R-13 cavity insulation plus R-10 continuous insulation.
-R-25 can be met through any combination of insulation R-values, cavity, or cavity and continuous insulation. - g.
+The first value is cavity insulation, the second value is continuous insulation, so "13+5" means R-13 cavity insulation plus R-5 continuous insulation. - g.
 The second R-value applies when more than half the insulation is on the interior of the mass wall. - h.
 Installing R-38 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R-49 insulation wherever the full height of uncompressed R-38 insulation extends over the wall top plate at the eaves.
-(See section R402.2.1). - The Public Service Department has developed alternative prescriptive packages deemed to be equivalent, provided in the accompanying 2015 RBES Handbook. - R values are minimums.
-U factors and SHGC are maximums.
-When insulation is installed in a cavity which is less than the label or design thickness of the sulation, the installed R-value of the insulation shall not be less than the R-value specified in the table. - b.
-The fenestration U factor column excludes skylights.
-The SHGC column applies to all glazed fenestration.
-Exception: Skylights may be excluded from glazed fenestration SHGC requirements in climate zones 1 through 3 where the SHGC for such skylights does not exceed 0.30. - "15/19" means R-15 continuous insulation on the interior or exterior of the home or R-19 cavity insulation at the interior of the basement wall.
-"15/19" shall be permitted to be met with R-13 eavity insulation on the interior of the basement wall plus R-5 continuous insulation on the interior or exterior of the home. - d R-5 shall be added to the required slab edge R-values for heated slabs. - Co- risulation sufficient to fill the framing cavity, R-19 minimum.
-The first value is cavity insulation, the second value is continuous insulation, so "13+5" means R-13 cavity insulation plus R-5 continuous insulation. - The second R-value applies when more than half the insulation is on the interior of the mass wall.
+(See section R402.2.1). - i.
+The Public Service Department has developed alternative prescriptive packages deemed to be equivalent to the components in the package above.

-TABLE R402.1.4 EQUIVALENT U-FACTORS^a
+TABLE R402.1.4 EQUIVALENT U-FACTORSa

-FENESTRATION U-FACTOR SKYLIGHT U- FACTOR CEILING U-FACTOR FRAME WALL U- FACTOR MASS WALL U-FACTOR ^b FLOOR U- FACTOR BASEMENT WALL U- FACTOR CRAWL SPACEWALL U-FACTOR SLAB & UNHEATED SLAB U-FACTOR & DEPTH HEATED SLAB UFACTOR 0.32 0.55 0.020 0.026 0/050 0.045 0.060 0.033 0.050 0.050 0.066, 4 ft 0.066
+FENESTRATION U- FACTOR SKYLIGHT U- FACTOR CEILING U- FACTOR FRAME WALL U- FACTOR MASS WALL U-FACTOR b FLOOR U- FACTOR BASEMENT WALL U- FACTOR 0.32 0.55 0.026 0.045 0.060 0.033 0.050